CartoDB/carto-vl-training/training-v2/06-cluster.md

 }
 ```

-* The `updateRenderedFeatured` function is using getNumFeatures to count the number of points being rendered.
+* The `updateRenderedFeatured` function is using `getNumFeatures` to count the number of points being rendered.
 * It's making that number into text, and displaying the text in our overlay box.
-* The feature count will be appear in the box initially when the map is loaded.
+* The feature count will appear in the box initially when the map is loaded.
 * It will also update on zoom because we're calling `updateRenderedFeatured` again when the layer gets updated.

 Now this will show us how many features are being rendered.
 Save and refresh your map.
 Notice how we are only rendering one point when we are at zoom level 1.
 That's because if we rendered all of the original points they would not be visually distinguishable at this zoom level.

-Now zoom in and notice how the point count changes:
+*Now zoom in and notice how the point count changes:*

 ![auto-agg](images/training-v2-06-auto-aggregation.gif)